SharePoint/sp-dev-docs/docs/solution-guidance/Transform-farm-solutions-to-the-SharePoint-app-model.md

 	- Identifying unused features, and agreeing with your users to omit this functionality from the new add-in for SharePoint.

 	- For each farm solution, determining whether to replace it with an add-in for SharePoint.
-Some solutions, such as SharePoint administration extensions, cannot be duplicated in the SharePoint add-in model.
+Some solutions, such as SharePoint administration extensions, cannot be duplicated in the SharePoint Add-in model.
 For more information, see  [add-ins for SharePoint compared with SharePoint solutions](http://msdn.microsoft.com/library/0e9efadb-aaf2-4c0d-afd5-d6cf25c4e7a8.aspx) and [Deciding between add-ins for SharePoint and SharePoint solutions](http://msdn.microsoft.com/library/8459e265-b8fd-4bf8-911e-d63cae8bf96f.aspx).

 3. Solution planning.
-Design the new application using the SharePoint add-in model based on:
+Design the new application using the SharePoint Add-in model based on:

 	- The requirements gathered in step 2.

 	- Your analysis of the existing code.
 During your code analysis, consider identifying portions of the code that can be dropped (for example, the code is no longer being used, or the requirements have changed).

-4. Develop and test the SharePoint add-in model version of your application.
+4. Develop and test the SharePoint Add-in model version of your application.
 This is usually the most time-consuming step in the transformation process.

 5. Deploy your new add-in.
 Depending on your requirements, you might decide to keep the farm solutions running in parallel to the new add-in for SharePoint, or you may retract the farm solution and only allow users to use the new add-in for SharePoint.
 In either scenario, ensure that your deployment is stable, and send appropriate communication to your users.
-If your content in existing site collections depended on your farm solutions (for example, if content was created by using a content type), before you fully retract the farm solution, you need to transform your existing content to use your new SharePoint add-in model solution.
+If your content in existing site collections depended on your farm solutions (for example, if content was created by using a content type), before you fully retract the farm solution, you need to transform your existing content to use your new SharePoint Add-in model solution.
 Ensure that you allow enough time to complete this task because it can be time consuming and difficult.

 ## Transformation approaches to deploy your new add-in for SharePoint
 <a name="sectionSection1"> </a>